xcat2/confluent-docs/docs/advanced_topics/collective.md

 ## Shared storage considerations

 For operating system deployment, it is expected that /var/lib/confluent be identical across all collective members.
-This may through use of an NFS mount, clustered filesystem, or synchronized local filesystem content.
-Confluent has no particular requirements of how this is done, but does expect it to be identical if OS deploymennt features are used.
+This may be done through use of an NFS mount, clustered filesystem, or synchronized local filesystem content.
+Confluent has no particular requirements of how this is done, but does expect it to be identical if OS deployment features are used.

 ## Creating a collective